gregdan3/gregdan3.github.io/src/routes/now/+page.md

 - I started going to physical therapy, primarily for my neck.
 It's taught me a lot about how complex and inter-linked the systems of the body are, how sensitive they are, and how difficult they are to change.
 - I traveled to DC to attend a meetup of Toki Pona speakers in North America.
 It was one of the highlights of my entire year- and about the only place I could speak Toki Pona and nothing else for a full day.
+- I put out a video with a toki pona taso section, all about the variety of ways you can describe a jellyfish!
+[See it here!](https://www.youtube.com/watch?v=4ituR4S-NS0)

 ## Spring